steffenyount/super-scorpio/README.md

 ## Software: The Super Scorpio
 ### Theory of operation
 #### Limitations of the current implementation
 System state is not persisted between reboots.
+There is no UI for runtime configuration.
 All configurations are either hard coded in at compile time or set by the LED segment discovery process during startup.

 #### The startup sequence
 * Runs [main()](main/main.c) on core0.